-Social workers understand how diversity characterizes and shapes the human experience and is critical to the formation of identity.
-The dimensions of diversity are understood as the intersectionality of multiple factors including age, class color, culture, disability, ethnicity, gender, gender identity and expression, immigration status, political ideology, race, religion, and sexual orientation.
-Social workers appreciate that, as a consequence of difference, a person's life experiences may include oppression, poverty, marginalization, and alienation as well as privilege, power and acclaim.
+Social workers understand how diversity and difference characterize and shape the human experience and are critical to the formation of identity.
+The dimensions of diversity are understood as the intersectionality of multiple factors including but not limited to age, class, color, culture, disability and ability, ethnicity, gender, gender identity and expression, immigration status, marital status, political ideology, race, religion/spirituality, sex, sexual orientation, and tribal sovereign status.
+Social workers understand that, as a consequence of difference, a person's life experiences may include oppression, poverty, marginalization, and alienation as well as privilege, power, and acclaim.
+Social workers also understand the forms and mechanisms of oppression and discrimination and recognize the extent to which a culture's structures and values, including social, economic, political, and cultural exclusions, may oppress, marginalize, alienate, or create privilege and power.
 Social workers:

-CPB14.
-Recognize the extent to which a culture's structures and values may oppress, marginalize, alienate, or create or enhance privilege and power;